 Health authorities have become concerned with the boom in the use of technology by young children.
-It is feared that there will be serious knock-on effects in the areas of education and health which has prompted the Australian Department of Health to issue the following guidelines regarding screen time for children aged under five years:
+It is feared that there will be serious knock-on effects in the areas of education and health which has prompted the Australian Department of Health to issue guidelines regarding screen time for children aged under five years.

 - Children younger than two years of age should not spend any time watching television or using other electronic media (DVDs, computer and other electronic games).

 - For children two to five years of age, sitting and watching television and the use of other electronic media (DVDs, computer and other electronic games) should be limited to less than one hour per day.